Ancient Egyptian deities: Behavior

 Divine behavior was believed to govern all of nature.
 Except for the few deities who disrupted the divine order, the gods' actions maintained maat and created and sustained all living things.
 They did this work using a force the Egyptians called heka, a term usually translated as "magic".
 Heka was a fundamental power that the creator god used to form the world and the gods themselves.

 The gods' actions in the present are described and praised in hymns and funerary texts.
 In contrast, mythology mainly concerns the gods' actions during a vaguely imagined past in which the gods were present on earth and interacted directly with humans.
 The events of this past time set the pattern for the events of the present.
 Periodic occurrences were tied to events in the mythic past; the succession of each new pharaoh, for instance, reenacted Horus's accession to the throne of his father Osiris.

 Myths are metaphors for the gods' actions, which humans cannot fully understand.
 They contain seemingly contradictory ideas, each expressing a particular perspective on divine events.
 The contradictions in myth are part of the Egyptians' many-faceted approach to religious belief—what Henri Frankfort called a "multiplicity of approaches" to understanding the gods.
 In myth, the gods behave much like humans.
 They feel emotion; they can eat, drink, fight, weep, sicken, and die.
 Some have unique character traits.
 Set is aggressive and impulsive, and Thoth, patron of writing and knowledge, is prone to long-winded speeches.
 Yet overall, the gods are more like archetypes than well drawn characters.
-Different versions of a myth could portray different deities playing the same archetypal role, as in the myths of the Eye of Ra, a feminine aspect of the sun god who was represented by many goddesses.
 Deities' mythic behavior is inconsistent, and their thoughts and motivations are rarely stated.
 Most myths lack highly developed characters and plots, because their symbolic meaning was more important than elaborate storytelling.
+Characters were even interchangeable.
+Different versions of a myth could portray different deities playing the same role, as in the myths of the Eye of Ra, a feminine aspect of the sun god who was represented by many goddesses.